Gabby Petito updates: inside the heartbreaking story

-In the midst of it all, 23-year-old Laundrie went for a hike on September 14 and never returned.
-His remains were discovered in the Carlton Reserve in North Port, Florida, on October 20.
+In the midst of it all the heartache and turmoil, 23-year-old Laundrie went for a hike on September 14 and never returned.
+His remains were later discovered in the Carlton Reserve in North Port, Florida, on October 20.
 He died from a self-inflicted gunshot wound to the head, which was ruled a homicide.

 Laundrie was never charged with Petito's death or disappearance, however, the frightening case sparked an outcry for more publicity with similar missing persons cases, like that of Miya Marcano.

 "Everyone deserves to be found that is missing—everyone," Joe Petito said in the Gabby Petito documentary, which is now streaming on Peacock.

 Just when it seemed like the case was in the past, new evidence appeared in June 2022 and the Petito family issued a lawsuit several weeks later in August.

 💔#GABBYPETITO she touched the world. pic.twitter.com/DukH7UCTPoSeptember 19, 2021